Engee documentation

 clamp!(array::AbstractArray, lo, hi)

-Brings each of the values of the array array to the specified range in place.
-See also the description clamp.
+Restrict values in array to the specified range, in-place.
+See also clamp.

 Examples